UVWRT is not accepting applications for membership at this time.

-At this point, we are NOT accepting applications for new members.
-However, if you would like to be considered for a future training cycle, please complete the Interested in Joining form so we can contact you the next time one opens.
+If you would like to be considered for a future training cycle, please read this page and click on the link to the Interested in Joining form at the bottom.

 Joining UVWRT is a major commitment.
 You will need to discuss this commitment with your family, friends and employer (or advisers/professors) because responding to callouts will involve making difficult choices in terms of personal priorities.
 We have had many enthusiastic trainees join only to realize that they do not have the flexibility to remain an active member of the team.

 Joining UVWRT is also a financial commitment.
 Annual team dues are $25 and we use the National Association of Search and Rescue (NASAR) handbook, Fundamentals of Search and Rescue, as our training manual.
 It costs about $38 and is available new or used from a variety of sources.
 UVWRT provides no reimbursement of any kind for clothing, gear, electronics or mileage.
 We drive a lot and fuel adds up.
 If you work, you may end up taking vacation days, and that adds up.
 Purchasing a GPS (optional but highly recommended) is expensive, and that adds up.
 We have some team gear that you can borrow for trainings, but be prepared for some significant purchases and accumulating costs.